Aristagoras: Background

-Seeing that the jig was up, Histiaeus escaped that night and took ship at the coast, probably at Ephesus.
-He had no trouble raising troops and finding ships, but he found that he was not trusted by the revolutionaries.
-Miletus would not have him back.
-He became a soldier of fortune in the Aegean until he was hunted down and executed by Artaphernes.
-The Ionian revolt was finally settled in 494/493 BC.
-The Persians went on to plot the conquest of Greece under the pretext of a punitive campaign against Athens.

 Failure of the Naxos expedition

 Certain exiled citizens of Naxos came to Miletus to seek refuge.
 They asked Aristagoras to supply them with troops, so that they could regain control of their homeland.
 Aristagoras considered that if he was able to supply troops to the Naxians, then he could become ruler of Naxos.
 So he agreed to assist the Naxians.
-He explained that he did not have enough troops of his own, but that Artaphernes, Darius’ brother and the Persian satrap of Lydia, who commanded a large army and navy on the coast of Asia, could help supply troops.
+He explained that he did not have enough troops of his own, but that Artaphernes, Darius' brother and the Persian satrap of Lydia, who commanded a large army and navy on the coast of Asia, could help supply troops.
 The Naxians agreed to Aristagoras seeking Artaphernes' support and supplied him with money.

 Aristagoras travelled to Sardis and suggested that Artaphernes attack Naxos and restore the exiles.
 The Persians would then gain control of the island.
 He explained to Artaphernes that Naxos “was a fine and fertile island, close to the Ionian coast, and rich both in treasures and slaves.”
 It was also the gateway to the Cyclades, which the Persians did not yet rule.
 Aristagoras promised that he would both fund the expedition and give Artaphernes a bonus sum.
 He also tempted Artaphernes by adding that capturing the island would place other poleis of the Cyclades under his control.
 They would serve as bases for an invasion of Euboea.
 After securing the permission of Susa, Artaphernes agreed and promised 200 ships.

 The following spring, Aristagoras and the Naxian exiles sailed with the fleet.
-Unfortunately for the success of the invasion, Aristagoras quarrelled with the Persian admiral Megabates.
-He interfered in the discipline of the latter over the ship captains to save a friend from harsh punishment for an infraction (failure to set a watch on his ship).
-Aristagoras saved his friend but lost the friendship and loyalty of the Persian admiral, who expected to be in overall command.
-The schism was irreparable, being the very first incident of the subsequent Ionian revolt.
-Megabates sabotaged the entire operation by secretly informing the Naxians that they were about to be attacked, taking away the element of surprise.
+Unfortunately for the success of the invasion, Aristagoras quarreled with the Persian admiral Megabates.
+He interfered in Magabates' role in disciplining the ship captains to save a friend from harsh punishment for an infraction (failure to set a watch on his ship).
+Aristagoras saved his friend from punishment but lost the support of the Persian admiral, who expected to be in overall command.
+The schism was irreparable with Megabates deciding to sabotage the entire operation by secretly informing the Naxians that they were about to be attacked, taking away the element of surprise.
 Naxos then had enough time to prepare for a siege.
 Four months later, the siege still held, the Persians were out of supplies and had only limited funds remaining.
 The expedition was then considered a failure and the Persians sailed home.